LorenzoPegorari/LorenzoPegorari/README.md

 # Lorenzo Pegorari
 I'm Lorenzo, a 21 years old italian student at [Politecnico di Milano](https://www.polimi.it/).

-**My main interests are in the fields of competitive programming and robotics.**

 ## Skills
 - HTML5, CSS3
 - Python 3 (Jupyter Notebook)